Judicial remand of Mir Shakil-ur-Rahman extended till 15th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: An accountability court on Monday extended the judicial remand of Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rahman (MSR) till June 15 in a case pertaining to the purchase of a private piece of land more than thirty years ago.
+LAHORE: An accountability court here on Monday extended the judicial remand of Jang-Geo Group Editor-in-Chief Mir Shakil-ur-Rahman till June 15 in a case pertaining to the purchase of a private piece of land more than thirty years ago.

 Jail authorities didn’t produce Mir Shakil-ur-Rahman before the court due to COVID-19 situation after which the court extended his judicial remand for 14 days.
 Prosecutor Asim Mumtaz represented the NAB while advocate Chaudhry Aurangzaib appeared on behalf of Mir Shakil-ur-Rahman.